raoul2000/yii2-workflow/guide/about-workflows.md

 > the chief editor is responsible for publishing/unpublishing posts

 In our workflow, the only way for a post to reach the 'published' status is coming from status 'ready'.
 The rule above can be turned into something more "workflow oriented" like "*a post can be sent to status 'published' only by a chief editor*".
-Using the appropriate workflow event we can easely implement this rule.
+Using the appropriate workflow event and
+[Yii2 RBAC](http://www.yiiframework.com/doc-2.0/guide-security-authorization.html) feature we can easely implement this rule in the Post model.

 ```php